At a glance

 Power

-- Spare camera batteries (more important than extra lenses).
+- Spare camera batteries matter more than extra lenses.

-- Charge whenever you can, even if it is partial.
+- Charge whenever the opportunity is there, even if it is only partial.

 Data